NCICCGPO/gdan-tmp-models/README.md

 > Available methods are `skgrid`, `aklimate`, `cloudforest`, `jadbio`, and `subscope`.

 Each method file is slightly different, but all will require selection of at least the input dataset, cancer model, and data platform.
-Available values are noted in each the [tools/options.yml file](tools/options.yml).
+Available values are noted in [tools/options.yml](tools/options.yml).

 Model platform name differs for each method, see below: